 Flooding presents a risk to your health – advice and precautions

-Flooding has brought us many challenges, but as water levels have dropped and the clean up continues, it is important to be aware of the hazards left behind that are not so easily visible.
+Flooding has brought us many challenges, but as water levels drop and we begin to clean up, it is important to be aware of the hazards left behind that are not so easily visible.

 - Keep open cuts or sores clean and use waterproof plasters to prevent them being exposed to floodwater.